Morgan Park Raceway

 The new layout was first used on the weekend of 14/15 August 2010 for a round of the Shannons Nationals Motor Racing Championships.
 This meeting featured a round of Australia's oldest motor racing championship, the Australian Drivers' Championship, which was visiting Morgan Park for the first time.
 Run to Formula 3 rules, races 13 and 15 were won by eventual champion Ben Barker, with round 14 falling to Tom Tweedie.

 Today the circuit continues to host the Queensland state championships and is also home to Queensland's biggest historic motor racing festival held in July or August, hosted by the Historic Racing Car Club of Queensland.
-The return of the the rebranded Shannons Motorsport Australia Championships has been confirmed for 2020, bringing with it the burgeoning TCR Australia category for the first time.
+The return of the the rebranded Shannons Motorsport Australia Championships was confirmed for 2020 and had been set to bring with it the burgeoning TCR Australia category for the first time.
+Sadly, the event was cancelled due to the Covid-19 pandemic and is yet to see a replacement round scheduled.

 The circuit also continues to host sprint events, the WDSCC Southern Downs Challenge and Queensland Super Sprint Championship.